AlexandrosAnastassiadis/Security-in-Remote-Healthcare-Project-/README.md

 Security in the Healthcare Industry

-Project 8, Cybersecurity Implementation & Simulation
+Project: Cybersecurity Implementation & Simulation

 This project demonstrates how to build and test a secure remote healthcare environment by implementing multiple cybersecurity layers.
 It includes both theoretical analysis and practical simulations performed in an isolated VMware lab.